 free-lance science journalist, in the sixtees book editor for Umschau

-Verlag (with a focus on arts and illustrated books), later for
+Verlag (with a focus on art and illustrated books), later book editor for

 adult education institutions.
 Since 1972 director of examinations and publishing at a Frankfurt

 examinations in the modern languages and sciences throughout Europe.
 German representative in